DIamond Buying Guide

 The 5’th C - Certification

 Having gone through the 4 main important points to look at when buying a Diamond, you will be ready to buy your dream piece.
-There is however one last thing to take into consideration when purchasing a special stone and that is Certification.
+There is however one last thing to take into consideration when purchasing a diamond and that is Certification.

 A Certificate is a document which lists all the important parts of the diamond in an easy to read manner.
-There are many Diamond grading houses around the world which offer these certificates but by far the best and most trusted is the Gemological Institute of America, or the GIA.
-The GIA have been established for over 85 years and is an organisation which protects all buyers and sellers of gemstones by establishing and maintaining the standards used for evaluating Diamonds & Gemstones.
+There are many Diamond grading houses around the world but the most trusted and widely used are the Gemological Institute of America (GIA) for mined/natural diamonds and the International Gemological Institute (IGI) for lab grown/ethical diamonds.
+These organisations protect buyers and sellers of diamonds by establishing and maintaining high and consistent standards for grading Diamonds.

-These GIA Certificates cannot to be replaced if lost, stolen or damaged.
-However if you have a record of your GIA number you will be able to download a PDF file from the GIA Report Checking page.
+GIA & IGI certificates cannot to be replaced if lost, stolen or damaged.
+However if you have a record of your GIA or IGI number you will be able to view and download a PDF copy from their websites free of charge.